-Claims should include enough information to help consumers make informed choices.
-Cherry-picking information to promote the positive aspects of a product while ignoring important negative attributes could be characterized as misleading.
+Claims should include enough information to help consumers make informed choices. positive aspects of a product while ignoring important negative attributes could be characterized as misleading.

 5. Are any comparisons fair and meaningful?
 Comparisons should compare like with like.
 They should be fair and representative of products offered (rather than, for example, being based on a limited sample).

 6. Has the claim been substantiated?
 Robust, credible and current evidence must support all claims.
-Companies should develop comprehensive internal policies and procedures to document their claims and periodically review the claims after they are originally substantiated.
+Companies should develop comprehensive internal policies and procedures to document their claims are originally substantiated.